 February: The Big Game

-Thousands will descend upon Atlanta for the Super Bowl on Feb.
+Thousands will descend upon Atlanta for Super Bowl LIII on Feb.
 3, 2019, and no matter which teams square off, there’s going to be plenty of things to do around town!
 The 10-day affair will have concerts from notable artists and a fan village, among plenty more!
 Take the opportunity to see the area’s sights for football fans, like the neighboring Chick-fil-A College Football Hall of Fame.